01 Sep 2017

-The Reserve Bank of New Zealand Act 1989 requires banks to keep certain transaction documents such as cheques and deposit or withdrawal slips for at least seven years.
-Some banks will keep information for longer than this and allow customers to access many more years of transaction records through online banking.
+The Reserve Bank of New Zealand Act 1989 requires banks to keep certain transaction information about deposits and withdrawals for seven years.
+Some banks keep information for longer than this.
+Some allow customers to access transaction records stretching back many years through online banking.
 Banks don’t have to keep physical copies; electronic copies are sufficient.

-We expect banks to conduct a proper search to see if it has information you have requested.
+We expect a bank to carry out a proper search to establish whether it has the information you have sought.
 It is not sufficient for a bank to say it is unable to provide information simply because it is no longer required by law to hold it.

-If your bank refuses to provide you with information it holds we may be able to review whether it has good grounds for withholding it.
+If your bank refuses to give you information, we may be able to review whether it has good grounds for withholding it.

-If your bank says it no longer holds information you are requesting and you wish to have a third party verify that, we can liaise with your bank to ensure it has properly checked its records.
-If we are satisfied that your bank has, we will be unable to assist you further if it is no longer legally required to hold the information, then we cannot help you further.
+If your bank says it no longer holds the information you are seeking and you want a third party to verify that, we can liaise with your bank to ensure it has properly checked its records.
+If we are satisfied the bank has done this, and it no longer has to hold the information, then we cannot help you further.

-In 2012, Mr S asked his bank for information about the 2003 term deposit break and the overseas funds transfer.
-He said he had not done this, and had not received the funds.
+In 2012, Mr S asked his bank for information about breaking the term deposit in 2003 and the transfer of the funds overseas.
+He said he had not requested this, and had not received the funds.

-The bank explained it no longer held 2003 transaction information, apart from bank statements and letters.
-These revealed the term deposit had been broken, and funds transferred to his savings account with the bank before being sent overseas.
+The bank replied that it no longer held the 2003 transaction information, apart from bank statements and letters.
+These revealed the term deposit had been broken, and the funds transferred to his savings account with the bank before being sent overseas.
 It had no information about where the funds went.

 Mr S was not satisfied with the bank’s explanation.

-We were satisfied the bank was not required to hold transactional information longer than seven years and had carried out appropriate checks to see what information it still held.
+We were satisfied the bank had kept the transaction information for the required period, and that it had carried out appropriate checks to see what information it still held.

 We also considered Mr S should reasonably have been aware of what happened in 2003 because he had received a bank statement showing funds from the broken term deposit had gone into the savings account, and details of the subsequent telegraphic transfer.
-Furthermore, the bank had sent the statements and letters had been sent to the correct address, and Mr S still held these documents.
+Furthermore, the bank had sent the statements and letters to the correct address, and Mr S still held these documents.

-We therefore considered Mr S could reasonably have been aware of the matter at the time, some nine years earlier.
+We therefore considered Mr S could reasonably have been aware of the matter at the time, about nine years earlier.
 We therefore declined to investigate further.